 Information Category Your actual numbers

 Receiver model

 Receiver serial #

 Software version #

 Software key serial #

 Firmware version #

 Options

 A clear, concise description of the problem.

-The firmware version # a command. nd options can be obtained using the \$PASHQ,RID (receiver identification)
+and options can be obtained using the \$PASHQ,RID (receiver identification) 388 on screen 8 of receivers with display and keypad.